Ruling JMM convenes meeting of MLAs ahead of Jharkhand CM's questioning by ED | Politics

 Soren had filed a petition before the Supreme Court and then the Jharkhand High Court, seeking protection from the ED action and terming the summonses ''unwarranted''.
 Both courts dismissed his petitions.

-In the 81-member Jharkhand Assembly, the ruling coalition holds 46 seats, including 29 MLAs from the JMM, 17 from the Congress, and one each from the RJD and the Communist Party of India (Marxists-Leninist).
+In the 81-member Jharkhand Assembly, the ruling coalition has 47 MLAs, including 29 MLAs from the JMM, 17 from the Congress, and one from the RJD.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)